Justy-11/R4D/README.md

 Note:
 - Directories used to save the data also given, if needed you can change those directory structures.
 Make sure to update dataset and directory paths in the files.
+- Reproducing results might not be possible, because data were chosen randomly (Ex: subset of MRL is chosen for drowsiness detctection model)

 ## License 📜